thisismypassport/shrinko8/README.md

     print("hello from preprocess_main!")

     # 'cart' contains 'code' and 'rom' attributes that can be used to read or modify it
-    # 'cart.code' is just a string
+    # 'cart.code' is a pioc8 string where each char is between '\0' and '\0xff'
+    #             use to/from_p8str in pico_defs.py to convert from/to a unicode string
+    #             use decode/encode_p8str in pico_defs.py to convert from/to raw bytes
     # 'cart.rom' is a bytearray with some extra APIs like get16/set32/etc (see Memory in pico_defs.py)

     # copy the spritesheet from another cart